List of Disney+ Hotstar original films: Southeast Asian original films

 Disney+ Hotstar also carries Southeast Asian original films that commissioned exclusively in their respective regions.
 The following Indonesian and Malaysian films were premiered direct-to-streaming under the Hotstar Originals banner due to COVID-19-related cinema closures.
 New local films premiered every Friday in Indonesia, with the exclusion of Sabar Ini Ujian (Sabar, It's a Test) as Indonesian launch title, along with TV series premiered at the same day, in absence of latest Indonesian films release, such as Si Juki Anak Kosan.
 Disney+ Hotstar was originally teased with 7 new Indonesian films, but was later expanded to more than 13 local films.
 Malaysian release will also get their local films premiered as well.
-Some Indonesian and Malaysian films will be available to stream elsewhere (including global streaming platform such as Netflix, Amazon Prime Video, Apple TV+, Catchplay+, Viu, WeTV/iflix and iQIYI; along with regional streaming platform such as Vision+, Vidio, Mola and KlikFilm) after their first-run releases.
+Some Indonesian and Malaysian films will be available to stream elsewhere (including global streaming platform such as Netflix, Amazon Prime Video, Apple TV+, Catchplay+, Viu, WeTV/iflix and iQIYI; along with regional streaming platform such as Vision+, Vidio, CubMu, Mola and KlikFilm) after their first-run releases.